mindspore-ai/mindspore/docs/api/api_python_en/samples/ops/communicate_ops.md

 ![image](../../../api_python/samples/ops/images/broadcast.png)

 The sample code is as follows: we set the root node of the `Broadcast` operator to card 0, indicating that data will be broadcast from card 0 to other cards.
 We request an input of size 1x1 with a value of 0.
 Then call the `Broadcast` operator to communicate among the cards with communication domain `0-1-2-3` (communication range of all cards i.e. nccl_world_group).
 Finally, the output value of each card is from card 0.
+The tensors must have the same shape and format in all processes of the collection.

 ```python
 import mindspore as ms